Double coffee

 Whatever it takes

-The speed of rate hikes refers to the need to contain the de-anchoring of expectations as quickly as possible.
+The pace of rate hikes refers to the need to contain the unanchoring of expectations as quickly as possible.

 Share

-I could not but remember those words after learning of the central bank's decision to raise the TPM by 150 basis points.
-Two hikes of 125 bp had not been enough to control the situation and in the face of that, well, it was necessary to act more firmly.
-"Whatever it takes" to fight inflation.
-In any case, I think it is important to review some things that make us project a much higher TPM during the next few months, but that would not necessarily remain there for a long time.
+I couldn't help but recall those words after learning of the central bank's decision to raise the MPR by 150 basis points.
+Two increases of 125 bp had not been enough to control the situation, and in light of that, well, more decisive action had to be taken.
+"Whatever it takes" to combat inflation.
+In any case, I think it is important to review some factors that lead us to project a significantly higher MPR over the coming months, but which would not necessarily remain there for a long time.

-However, this is not the only thing that is happening and, probably, the Central Bank's concern, which makes it act so aggressively, has to do with that.
+However, this is not the only thing that is happening, and the Central Bank's concern, which is causing it to act so aggressively, probably has something to do with it.
 The problem is that none of the above analysis is very useful if expectations are not anchored.
-Think of any measure you want: EEE, EOF, asset prices, etc., ALL presume that, within 12 to 24 months, inflation does not converge to 3%.
-That's a big problem, as it diminishes the effectiveness of the very monetary policy measures the Bank is undertaking today.
-Therefore, the speed of the hikes, the message that they will continue, and the level likely to reach 7% - 7.5%, all refer to containing this de-anchoring as quickly as possible before it is too late.
-It is preferable to be left with a "past" TPM, which can then be adjusted, rather than a TPM far behind the curve that becomes ineffective.
+Think about the measure you want: EEE, EOF, asset prices, etc., ALL assume that, within 12 to 24 months, inflation will not converge to 3%.
+That is a big problem, as it reduces the effectiveness of the monetary policy measures that the Bank is implementing today.
+Therefore, the speed of the increases, the message that they will continue, and the level that will probably reach 7%–7.5% refer to containing this unanchoring as quickly as possible before it is too late.
+It is preferable to have a "past" MPR, which can then be adjusted, than an MPR that is far behind the curve and becomes ineffective.

-Therefore, considering the above, the message of the penultimate paragraph of the statement and the possible inflationary trajectory of the coming months, we believe that: (i) the TPM would continue to rise, probably reaching 7% - 7.5% during 1H22; (ii) the March IPoM will correct upwards inflation 2022 and adjust the TPM corridor upwards; (iii) the monetary policy corridor will continue to show that, after rising, the TPM will start a downward adjustment, but this could take longer than previously estimated (although it could still start such process in 2022).
+Therefore, considering the above, the message of the penultimate paragraph of the statement and the possible inflationary trajectory for the coming months, we believe that: (i) the MPR will continue to rise, probably reaching 7%–7.5% during 1H22; (ii) The March IPoM will revise 2022 inflation upward and adjust the MPR corridor upward; (iii) The monetary policy corridor will continue to show that, after rising, the MPR will begin a downward adjustment, but this could take longer than previously estimated (although this process could still begin in 2022).

-How assets react depends on the elements that take precedence.
-For the time being, this should be positive for the exchange rate in the short term (for the long term the story may be different, especially looking at the evolution of the global dollar), bullish for nominal short rates and, although to a lesser extent, for real short rates, causing further flattening of the curve.
+How assets react depends on the prevailing factors.
+For now, this should be positive for the exchange rate in the short term (in the long term, the story may be different, especially considering the evolution of the global dollar), bullish for short-term nominal rates and, although to a lesser extent, for short-term real rates, causing further flattening of the curve.

-For the time being, although it may be painful in the meantime, we can only know that everything necessary will continue to be done.
+For now, although the interim period may be painful, we can only hope that everything necessary will continue to be done.
 Hopefully, in our case, it will be enough.

 Nathan Pincheira